10 Best Cafes to Work from in Copenhagen

 Atelier September

-A museum café with a garden view.
-I sometimes come here after seeing a film at Cinemateket ( who also has a nice restaurant.
-Dantes Plads 7 · @cafeglyptoteket
+A lovely museum café with a garden view.
+I sometimes stop here after visiting exhibitions or seeing a film at the nearby Cinemateket.
+Dantes Plads 7 – @cafeglyptoteket

 Café Staalvand